Peppygal/DSA-Data-Analysis-Capstone-Project/README.md

 #### Analysis
 ---

-The analysis was conducted usingStructured Query Language -SQL and it was used for Querying, joins, aggregations, subqueries, analytics, following a series of steps outlined below:
+The analysis was conducted using Structured Query Language - SQL and it was used for Querying, joins, aggregations, subqueries, analytics, following a series of steps outlined below:

-1. Uploading the Dataset into SQL Database: The KMS Superstore dataset was imported into a relational database system (e.g., Microsoft SQL Server).
+- *Uploading the Dataset into SQL Database*:
+  The KMS Superstore dataset was imported into a relational database system (e.g., Microsoft SQL Server).
   A new table (e.g., KMS_Superstore_Data) was created.

-Data types were defined for each column (e.g., Sales as FLOAT, Order_Date as DATE).
+- *Data types were defined* for each column (e.g., Sales as FLOAT, Order_Date as DATE).

-Any import errors (e.g., due to NULL values or formatting issues) were resolved before proceeding.
+- *Any import errors* (e.g., due to NULL values or formatting issues) were resolved before proceeding.

-2. Verifying the Structure and Contents of the Table.
+- *Verifying the Structure and Contents of the Table*

-3. Exploring the Dataset (Exploratory SQL Checks).
+- *Exploring the Dataset* (Exploratory SQL Checks)

-4. Cleaning or Handling Missing Values: Replaced NULL values with appropriate placeholders (e.g., 0 for numeric fields, or excluded them from calculations).
+- *Cleaning or Handling Missing Values*:
+  Replaced NULL values with appropriate placeholders (e.g., 0 for numeric fields, or excluded them from calculations).

-5. Writing SQL Queries to Answer Each Business Question
+- *Writing SQL Queries to Answer Each Business Question*

+- *Interpreting Query Results*:
-6. Interpreting Query Results: Query outputs were analyzed to extract meaningful insights.
+  Query outputs were analyzed to extract meaningful insights.
   Numeric results (like total sales, shipping cost, number of orders) were compared across groups.
   Patterns and anomalies (e.g., extremely low sales in certain regions) were noted.

-7. Documenting and Communicating the Insights: Each result was translated into a business insight (e.g., “Technology is the top-selling category”).
+- *Documenting and Communicating the Insights*:
+  Each result was translated into a business insight (e.g., “Technology is the top-selling category”).
   Recommendations were generated based on patterns observed.

-These insights were grouped under each case scenario to align with business objectives.
+- These insights were grouped under each case scenario to align with business objectives.

 ### SQL QUERIES